rydmike/squircle_study/README.md

 * Tuned the max curvature limit the `SquircleBorder` can use, it now supports up to 0.65 of the stadium border ratio.
 * Modified outline border on **SquircleStadiumBorder PR** the `SquircleStadiumBorder`, it now supports usage of `strokeAlign` on the border.
 * Conclusions and findings have not been updated, the changes did not impact them.
-* **FOUND ISSUE**: Noticed that of all the shapes, prior to above fixes, only Flutter SDK `RoundedRectangleBorder`, `StadiumBorder` and `BeveledRectangleBorder` correctly support usage of `strokeAlign` on the used `BorderSide`.
-Even the Flutter SDK `ContinuousRectangleBorder` does not handle `strokeAlign` on the used `BorderSide` correctly.
-This should be raised as an issue in the SDK.
+* **FOUND ISSUE**: Noticed that of all the shapes, prior to above fixes, only Flutter SDK `RoundedRectangleBorder` and `StadiumBorder` correctly support usage of `strokeAlign` on the used `BorderSide`.
+The Flutter SDK `ContinuousRectangleBorder` does not handle `strokeAlign` on the used `BorderSide` correctly, it does not even try to.
+The `BeveledRectangleBorder` tries, but fails.
+The error causes it to draw a border that is much thicker than the one in its specified `borderSide`.
+These issues should be raised as bugs in the Flutter SDK.

+### 1.2.0 - August 11, 2023

+* Study:
+  * Added info about if `strokeAlign` works or not for each studied shape.
+  * Added info about if shape lerp animation (radius and outline) works or not for each studied shape.
+* Fixed `strokeAlign` on `SquircleBorder` and `SquircleStadiumBorder` so that the clipping of the border when used on `Material`, works as it does in Flutter SDK when using `RoundedRectangleBorder` and `StadiumBorder`.
+* Features:
+  * Added display of the used outlined border width.
+Displayed, so one can visually see what a line of selected width looks like.
+It can be used to verify that the outline on the shape is correct.
+  * Added clipping of the outlined shaped `Material`.
+Can be used to see how `strokeAlign` works, when the shape is used by `Material` and it is clipped.
+  * Added removal of the fill from the outlined shaped `Material`.
+So we can still also get same look as in version 1.0.0.

 ## Overview